 nated by the Chinese mandarin at Yuenkiang, and dependent for his pay on farming the taxes of the district.
 In the dialect of this part the Lolos are called Nesous-a name met with by the traveller Bourne in other parts of Yünnan and Setchuen, and by ourselves much farther on.
 Hence Nesou should be taken as a subdivision of the general designation Lolo among the peoples of China.
 These Nesous were established about five hundred years ago, under Ming-Ia (at the end of the Ming dynasty), from Tiang-Neu (Nang-king).
 This coming of the Lolos from the East was confirmed to us later.
 On the other hand, we met with universal testimony that when they first came to Yünnan they found the Hou-Nis already settled there.
-Nowhere did I hear any other place of origin assigned to the latter than Yünnan.
-Wishing to affirm that they were the aborigines of Yünnan, the toussou told me that the Hou-Nis had been in this province for over three thousand years.
+Nowhere did I hear any other place of origin assigned to the latter than Yünnan. affirm that they were the aborigines of Yünnan, the toussou told me that the Hou-Nis had been in this province for over three thousand years.
 He divided them intothe last two not being found in this region.
 Polygamy is prevalent among the Lolos, but divorce is not admitted.
 The custom noted by Rocher, according to which the married woman quits her husband for several months after first cohabitation, was not in force here.
 Marriage is solemnised by drums and trumpets and killing of fowls, but there is no religious ceremony.
 Particulars as to creeds were always hard to obtain, especially with a bad interpreter like ours.
-But I gathered that the Lolos believed in spirits, in one more powerful than all, in heaven and hell, and in the existence and transmigration of small game abound in the mountains. which, as far as the inhabitants knew, have no mines.
-The female costumes which we bought deserve mention, being peculiar for a long sort of cassock with red sleeves, the corsage worked with handsome arabesques in black, white, and red, disclosing, when open, a small embroidered vest.
-It is from these varied hues that the Lolos probably derive the name Koua-Lolos (Lolos of colour).
+But I gathered that the Lolos believed in spirits, in one more powerful than all, in heaven and hell, and in the existence and transmigration of souls.
+They have books of prayer; and though they do not build temples, they erect little bamboo altars in the woods.
+They sing and dance, and the dates of their feasts are generally marked in the Chinese calendar.
+The climate of this part is cold in winter, ice even being seen in December.
+Deer and small game abound in the mountains, which, as far as the inhabitants knew. have no mines.
+The female costumes which we bought deserve mention, being peculiar for a long sort of cassock with red sleeves, the corsage worked with handsome arabesques in black, white, and red, disclosing, when open, a small embroidered vest. ·It is from these varied hues that the Lolos probably derive the name Koua-Lolos (Lolos of colour).
 The throat was encircled by a band with a silver clasp, and the head by a turban, the ends of which were brought round in front and ornamented with silver studs, while large ear-rings of the same metal completed the whole.
 Manuscripts were plentiful at Lou-tchou, and they brought me some very fine illuminated ones.
 The characters are still in use, employed in property contracts in duplicate with Chinese.
 A more learned native than most agreed to make a translation for me, and said the Lolo caligraphy contained three hundred letters and signs, and was read from the top of the page to the bottom, and from left to right.